 There are a lot of snacks out there you can give your baby, but not all of them are always the best.

 Sometimes, these snacks aren’t the healthiest of the bunch out there and don’t give THE best nutrition.

-If you want to make sure you get the most out of giving your baby some finger food, we’ve listed some of the healthiest snacks you should consider.
+If you want to make sure you get the most out of giving your baby some finger food, I’ve listed some of the healthiest snacks you should consider.

 A baby’s main source of dairy is usually protein and milk.
 As an alternative, consider giving your baby some cheese cut into small pieces!

 It’s packed with the same dairy and protein, just in solid form.